Roborovski Dwarf Hamster Information

 Gestation period : 19-21 days

-Birth weight : 1-2 g, nestlings
+Birth weight : 1-2 g, nest stayers

-Weaning period : from week 3
+Weaning time : from week 3

 Health of the Roborovski Dwarf Hamster

 It is not necessary to treat the animals preventively with anti-parasite.
-It is not necessary to give extra vitamins with a complete hamster diet.
+It is not necessary to provide extra vitamins with a complete hamster diet.

-With the following symptoms, it is wise to consult a veterinarian
+If you have the following symptoms, it is wise to consult a veterinarian

 Dental problems

-Drooling, moist nose and eyes, protruding teeth, not eating, losing weight, eating foreign materials that are softer than food.
+Drooling, moist nose and eyes, protruding teeth, not eating, losing weight, eating foreign materials that are softer than the food.

 Skin